BioinformaticsLabAtMUN/BacTermFinder/README.md

 | F0.5 - more strict      |     0.47      |

+## Gene viewer for the final test results of BacTermFinder
+You can use [this Google Colab notebook](https://colab.research.google.com/drive/13aW6Kezl-XaPjJ9lY94YDFebeAqbf70f?usp=sharing) to visualize the final predicted results of test data.
+Simply run all cells.

 ## Please cite it if you've used it!
 Thank you very much for using our software, you can cite it as follows: